 And the design of the 210-room hotel is so European it should have an accent.
 Walking into the lobby and the spacious AC Lounge, you’d think that if IKEA ever built a really expensive-looking hotel, this is what it would look like.
 Of course, that’s on purpose: The brand was launched in Europe and the San Jose hotel is only one of 12 in the United States and the first on the West Coast.

 Asian Box, the chef-driven, fast-casual concept inspired by Vietnamese street food stalls, is in the midst of a major expansion, with restaurants opening in downtown Burlingame (this coming Tuesday, Jan.
-24), North San Jose’s new Brokaw Center (late March) and San Francisco’s Chestnut Street.
+24), North San Jose’s new Brokaw Center (late March) and San Jose’s Chestnut Street.

-In 2012, the trio of executive chef Grace Nguyen (formerly of the Slanted Door in San Francisco), culinary director Chad Newton (formerly of Fish & Farm, he grew up in Mountain View) and CEO Frank Klein put together a sustainable, gluten-free menu of stir-fry boxes and launched the company at Town & Country Village in Palo Alto.
+In 2012, the trio of executive chef Grace Nguyen (formerly of the Slanted Door in San Jose), culinary director Chad Newton (formerly of Fish & Farm, he grew up in Mountain View) and CEO Frank Klein put together a sustainable, gluten-free menu of stir-fry boxes and launched the company at Town & Country Village in Palo Alto.

-Since then, the chain has expanded to Mountain View’s Castro Street, Union Square in San Francisco, downtown Los Angeles and the UC Irvine campus.
+Since then, the chain has expanded to Mountain View’s Castro Street, Union Square in San Jose, downtown Los Angeles and the UC Irvine campus.
 Besides the three new Bay Area locations, Asian Box is also lined up to expand to Campbell as part of the The Pruneyard’s 2018 build-out.

 Believed to be a first for a fast-food chain, the sandwich features snow crab blended with seasoned mayonnaise and diced celery, served with tomato slices and romaine lettuce atop a toasted sourdough bun that’s been brushed with herb butter.